Live from the Forum MMXVIII: Recording

+Release

 The film of the concert was directed by Nick Wickham and filmed on 14 4K cameras.
 It premiered on ESPN on July 5, 2020, the first time a concert was shown on the sports network.

 The recordings were released for sale on October 16, 2020, in several audio and video formats and in various configurations, including a super deluxe box set with Blu-ray, two CDs and four LPs.